 Learn how to quickly assess impacts from change on employees

 with our free Yesterday-Tomorrow Exercise.

 Let’s unpack this situation to understand the differences between individuals adopting a new work modality due to a global pandemic versus embracing and adopting the changes that come with an organizational change initiative.

-When you make an announcement related to an organizational project or change, the first responsibility of the executive sponsor leading the initiative is drive Awareness of the need for change.
+When you make an announcement related to an organizational project or change, the first responsibility of the primary sponsor leading the initiative is drive Awareness of the need for change.
 The sponsor should provide pointed messaging that answers for impacted groups the questions, “Why?”
 “Why now?” and “What is the risk of not changing?”

 Awareness of the need for change due to the pandemic came to us from external “sponsors” in the form of world leaders and healthcare professionals.
 An executive would not have spent time carefully crafting a communication about the need to work virtually during COVID-19—the reasons were obvious and the need to change was directly related to an external emergency.